-Dr. David Bechard was born on the 26th of November, 1858 in Pain Court, Dover Township, (Kent County) Ontario.
-His parents Calixte and Marie were farmers.
-His siblings were Jean, Julienne, Theodore, Calixte, Jacob, Marcis, Mily and Joseph.
+Dr. David Béchard was born on the 26th of November, 1858 in Pain Court, Dover Township, Chatham-Kent the 7th of 11 children born to Calixte Béchard and the former Marie Genevieve Houle.
+His parents were farmers and his siblings were; an infant brother not named, Marie, Jean, Julienne, Theodore, Calixte, Jacob, Henri Narcisse, Emilie and Joseph.

-Dr. Bechard, died on the 22nd of July, 1909 in Windsor, Ontario.
-His son David was married in Chatham just a few months after his father’s death (27 November, 1909).
+Dr. Béchard, died on the 22nd of July, 1909 in Windsor, Ontario.
+His son David was married in Chatham just a few months after his father’s death on the 27 November, 1909.

 *The webmaster is grateful for the research assistance of Goldie Howes*